dovecot/documentation/source/developer_manual/design/strings.rst

 -  Various functions for doing a ``strdup()`` from wanted input.

 -  ``i_snprintf()`` is a wrapper to ``snprintf()`` that makes it easier to check if result was truncated.
-It also adds few other safety checks.
+It also adds a few other safety checks.
 This should be avoided in general, except in situations where you just don't want to use data stack and there's no way for the result to get truncated.